 Delenn gave one in the first season to the other members of the Grey Council.

-In Angel, Angel gives one of these to Illyria, declaring himself champion of humanity, even for a traitor on her side ("He's scum, but he's still human").
+Angel gives one of these to Illyria, declaring himself champion of humanity, even for a traitor on her side ("He's scum, but he's still human").
 Subverted when the speech is cut short by Wesley shooting the traitor in the chest.
 Angel, somewhat annoyed, asks him "Were you even listening?"

 In Buffy the Vampire Slayer, Spike explains to Buffy why he likes the world, and the humans in it, and thus would rather side with Buffy against Angel's evil personality Angelus than see Angelus summon the demon Acathla that sucks the world into Hell.
 A subversion in that he's not defending humanity except as food, but is quite fond of some parts of the culture that we give rise to.